SRv6d/hanko/README.md

 </div>
 <br />

-`hanko` keeps your allowed signers file up to date with signing keys configured on platforms like GitHub and GitLab.
+`hanko` keeps your Git allowed signers file up to date with signing keys configured on software development platforms like GitHub and GitLab.

 # Usage

 ```
-Keeps your allowed signers file up to date with signing keys configured on platforms like GitHub and GitLab.
+Keeps your Git allowed signers file up to date with signing keys configured on software development platforms like GitHub and GitLab.

 Usage: hanko [OPTIONS] <COMMAND>